OptiCorp/tactify/README.md

 ### To install Tactify, follow these steps:

-Clone or download the repository
+Clone or download the repository <br />
-Navigate to the project directory
+Navigate to the project directory <br />
-Run npm install to install dependencies
+Run npm install to install dependencies <br />
 Run npm run dev to start the app